privacytoolsIO/sentinel-resources/README.md

 ## Validator

-[Validator Installation Guide](https://trinityprivacy.gitbook.io/sentinel-validator-install-guide/): how to install a validator and acticely partiticape to the network
+[Validator Installation Guide](https://trinityprivacy.gitbook.io/sentinel-validator-install-guide/): how to install a validator and actively participate to the network

 Post Installation - Tuning guides